 Lavender Jones is a stellar sativa-dominant hybrid.
 Even though a majority of its effects tend to lean sativa, it does provide a rather balanced high.
 Its average THC content is around 14 to 18 percent THC and does not usually get much higher.
 It is a useful strain for beginning smokers looking for a nice subtle high without being stuck in the couch.

 Plus, every puff of Lavender Jones tastes phenomenal.
 It does have a hint of lavender in its floral flavor but is almost grape-like.
-Aside from its popularity amongst recreational consumers, Lavender Jones has been used by medical marijuana patients.

 It has a dark purple tent to its buds and has an overall excellent jar appeal.
 Lavender Jones is often skipped over for its THC content, but those who can look past potency are in for a treat with this strain!

 Positive Effects of Lavender Jones

 Consumers describe the high from Lavender Jones as being initially cerebral with a noticeable body high throughout the bake.
 The best way to describe the effects of Lavender Jones is as euphoric, energizing, and hungry.
 It is an ideal strain for consumers on the go who do not want too much of a body high.
 This strain is particularly lovely for a day of household chores, or even going on a nice hike.

 The adverse effects of Lavender Jones are the usual cottonmouth and red eyes.
 Some consumers report feeling jittery, but it is not a very common adverse effect.

 Lavender Jones has quite the lineage.
 It is a cross between Purple Urkle and Casey Jones.
 Both of its parents are renowned cannabis strains in the community, and they came together to produce a first-class child which many consumers are beginning to love.